Criminal Defense Attorney in Brentwood, MO

 • Class C Felony – between three and 10 years in prison

-Ultimately, the conviction and sentence in your felony criminal case depends on a number of variables.
-If you receive a felony conviction, the precise terms of your punishment will be decided by the judge.
-The judge in your case will take into account factors such as the situation surrounding the crime, your personal history and other details.
+Ultimately, the outcome of your felony criminal case is influenced by a variety of variables.
+If you receive a felony conviction, the exact terms of your punishment will be up to the judge.
+They will take into account factors such as the situation surrounding the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Likewise, with the representation and dedication of a talented Brentwood criminal defense attorney, your original Class B felony could be dropped down to a lesser class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney could argue to get you a less severe.
+However, there are exceptions to the guidelines above.
+The classification of some crimes may be enhanced, meaning what is typically considered a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied if you have prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with a competent and dedicated criminal defense attorney in Brentwood representing you, your original Class B felony could be reduced to a lesser felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney could argue to get you a less severe.

 You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case demonstrating your innocence but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Law Group will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
-Contact Combs Law Group to discuss your case and potential options with our Brentwood, MO criminal defense attorneys.
+If you have a strong case but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not to find you guilty.
+Contact our Brentwood, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri

-As with felonies, misdemeanors in Missouri are classified based on severity.
+Like with felonies, misdemeanors in Missouri are categorized based on severity.
 Rather than time in state prison and possible parole supervision, the maximum punishment allowed for a misdemeanor is a year in jail, and in many cases no jail time is required, but rather the payment of a fine.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000